FY 2013

 participant

-50 high school students (1st year), 20 university students (11 universities), local students (12 students)
+50 high school students (1st year), 20 university students (11 universities), 12 local students

-by university students and local people (6)
+(5) Speeches by university students and local residents

-Summary ( Imagine yourself in 3 years)
+(6) Summary (Imagine yourself in 3 years)

-Projects for Female Students
+Projects for female students

 Saturday, December 14, 2013 9:30~12:00